 People weighed in with great advice.
 Let me try to summarize.

-First: You absolutely need less stuff than you think.
 Start with the basics — a few onesies, some diapers, a car seat, and a crib.
-As one person said: “You don’t need that much to start with (bassinet, onesies, diapers, burp clothes).
+As one person said, “You don’t need that much to start with (bassinet, onesies, diapers, burp clothes).
 Add as they grow.
 The Amazon Prime delivery person will become your new best friend.”

-Second: Get stuff used if you can.
 Many items (especially things like a Moses basket, or anything for infants) get used for almost no time.
 Facebook has some great used-goods groups, and your friends are probably dying to get rid of things.

-Third: For anything that is hard to set up, practice.
 This includes breast pumps and strollers.
-Don’t wait to figure out how the stroller folds up until you’re in the parking lot after your three-day doctor appointment.
+Don’t wait to figure out how the stroller folds up until you’re in the parking lot after your first pediatrician’s appointment.
 Just trust me on that one.

-Fourth: Babies are variable in their likes, so many people recommended “trial sets” for things like swaddles, pacifiers, and bottles.
+Babies are variable in their likes — you never know what’s going to work for them.
 “It’s better to not buy multiples of the same item in case your baby doesn’t like it.
 For example, instead of buying four of the same brand/style of swaddle, buy two different ones to try and order more when you know what they like.
 Same for bottles!
 My baby was very picky, and we went through five brands/styles of bottles before finding one that worked.”

-And last, I’ll give a shout-out to the person who said this when asked about their top rec: “Do your books and newsletter and IG count?
+And last, I’ll give a shout-out to the person who said this when asked about their top rec: “Do your books, and newsletter, and IG count?
 If not, Woolino sleep sacks!
 (Though I’m not sure of the data on merino wool products for infants).”
 I love that it ends with a caveat about data (yes, wool is fine).

 From a reader, in summary: You’ll never feel “ready,” but you are.